neuropsychology/Courses/Statistics/R/English/Introduction.md

 ### Variable type

-Now try applying the `mean()` function on the Sex variable (`mean(df$Sex)`).
+Now try applying the `mean()` function on the Sex variable "`mean(df$Sex)`".
 What happened?
 R throws an error message.
 Indeed, Sex is not a **numeric variable**, but a **factor**.
 And the mean of a factor makes not much sense.

-It should also throw an error if we apply the function `mean()` on the Study_Level variable, that is a factor with 7 levels (coded from 0 to 7, 0 meaning primary school and 7 corresponding to a doctorate degree).
+It should also throw an error if we apply the function `mean()` on the Study_Level variable, which is a factor with 7 levels (coded from 0 to 7, 0 corresponding to primary school and 7 corresponding to a doctorate degree).

 As you can see, R sees no problem and returns us a mean.
 Why?
-Because it thinks that it is a numeric variable (we must admit that it looks like it).
+Because it thinks that it is a numeric variable (In its defence, we must admit that it looks like it).
 Same goes for the Salary variable.

 **So before doing any analysis, make sure to check the type of your variables and convert them when necessary**.

 We can convert a variable by using the `as.factor()` command (and `as.numeric()` in the reverse case).
-However, if we simply run `as.factor(df$Study_Level)`, it will print the variable.
+If we simply run `as.factor(df$Study_Level)`, it will print the variable.
-But, if you do, again, a summary of this variable, you'll see that R keeps considering it as a numeric variable.
+However, if you do, again, a summary of this variable, you'll see that R keeps considering it as a numeric variable.
 Why?
 Because we must **replace** the variable from the dataframe by the transformed one.

-So, the proper way to go is to run the following:
+So, the right way to go is to run the following:
 ```R
 df$Study_Level <- as.factor(df$Study_Level)
 df$Salary <- as.factor(df$Salary)